aubreyrjones/lemon-py/README.md

 generator before, and teaching you to use one is beyond the scope of this readme.
 I suggest the Dragon Book (you know the one), or any of the various tutorials on using Bison/Yacc.
 The concepts are highly transferable.

 The `test_grammars/parasol` directory contains a draft of the grammar for a fairly "complete" programming language, including a non-trivial expression tree.
+This goes well beyond the usual toy examples provided with parser generators.
+One real-world "wrinkle" to note is the use of the lexer to detect function calls and "scope refs" instead of the parser (by id with trailing `(` and `[` respectively), thereby avoiding ambiguities around function argument lists inside expression trees.

 The actual Lemon parser-definition language is unchanged, as the `lemon` source code and `lempar.c` template are completely unchanged from the sqlite release.
-However, a standard set of headers and definitions is available for use inside the parser actions to make generic parse-tree construction much easier.
+Instead, a standard set of headers is included providing definitions available for use inside the parser actions.
+These definitions make it relatively trivial to generate generic parse trees to represent anything Lemon can parse.

 A variable `_parser_impl::Parser *p` is available in every parser action.
 This forms the handle to most of the interface.
+Call the functions below like `p->mn(...)`.

 Available functions are as follows: